felixnext/stock_trend_analysis/19-09_project-results.md

 Another way to improve the system would be the usage of more complex prediction methods (e.g. more advanced RNN approaches) or the use of online learning (e.g. through reinforcement learning) to adjust the trading strategy to the user needs.
 Apart from more complex models, there are also biases in the data that should be addressed (e.g. high number of stocks in middle categories).

+The recommender system can also be improved in many ways.
+Including abstraction on the description to find new categorical information (e.g. NER) to perform a better similarity matching, more elaborate pre-processing of the user-queries to better capture their information need and filtering underperform stocks from the beginning, among many others.

 From the engineering site, the web-app needs to be updated and the spark process could be streamlined.